dthomas-hakkoda/schema-yml-generator/readme.md

   - The output of the file is a dbt schema.yml file.
 It will be created in the same location of the csv file with the csv file name + the substring + _ _schema.yml_.

     - Example: path/myfile.csv -> path/myfile_schema.yml

+  - This version only support dbt tests formats like:
+    - unique
+    - accepted_vaues
+    - not_null
+  - Complex test are not currently supported, example:
+    - relationships:
+              to: ref('customers')
+              field: id

   - An example of an expected csv as input can be found [here](https://docs.google.com/spreadsheets/d/1UYNBYPsC4R_N_NTtaKFRfUk_4MsvdlRygyQDG9iMwwI/edit?usp=sharing).